apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Moderna, BioNTech Leads Covid Sell-Off After Pfizer Slashes Outlook**
+**Israel-Hamas war live updates: Blinken meets with Israeli president, promises U.S. support; Gaza-Egypt border still closed**

-You can read more about it [here](https://www.investors.com/news/technology/moderna-stock-biontech-stock-lead-covid-sell-off-after-pfizer-slashes-guidance/).
+You can read more about it [here](https://www.cnbc.com/2023/10/16/israel-hamas-war-updates-latest-news-on-gaza.html).

 ## Requirements
 - Python 3.8